ACE Building Services News | Manitowoc, Wisconsin

 The interior panel face is finished in a fine line configuration with a polyester white color that can stand alone or be used to apply other conventional wall materials.

-The TextureWall is similar to the Thermawall up above that has insulation between two pieces of metal.
-The difference here is that the TextureWall has a stucco building street appearance to it.
-A lot of times cities will say, “We won't allow metal buildings, you have to use masonry or EIFS, etc.” but you can actually still use TextureWall and in many cases, it will be an acceptable finish.
+The TextureWall is similar to the Thermawall in that it has insulation between two pieces of metal.
+The difference here is that the TextureWall has a stucco-like appearance.
+A lot of times city officials will ban metal buildings, but they’ll make an exception for products like TextureWall.

 Texturewall-wall-system-A.C.E.-butler-manufacturing

-The reason for cities to have, what is called protective covenants in certain areas, is because they want an area to look a certain way.
-These requirements can include ordinances saying 25% of the main building face needs to be glass, stone, masonry, or architectural panel.
+Protective covenants can include ordinances saying 25% of the main building face needs to be glass, stone, masonry, or architectural panel.
 In these cases, the goal is to move away from having plain old “metal boxes” to enhance the appearance of the area.
-Luckily, Butler provides several suitable solutions for these types of situations.
+Luckily, Butler provides several suitable solutions.

 Ideal uses for this type of wall system include: